 - (1) After ERCOT posts the results of the Impact Analysis, PLWG shall review the Impact Analysis at its next regularly scheduled meeting.
-PLWG may revise its PLWG Report after considering the information included in the Impact Analysis or additional comments received on the PLWG Report. - (2) After consideration of the Impact Analysis and the PLWG Report, ERCOT shall issue a revised PLWG Report and post it on the ERCOT website within three Business Days of the PLWG consideration of the Impact Analysis and the PLWG Report.
-If PLWG revises the proposed PGRR, ERCOT shall update the Impact Analysis, if necessary, and issue the updated Impact Analysis to ROS.
-If a longer review period is required for ERCOT to update the Impact Analysis, ERCOT shall submit comments with a schedule for completion of the Impact Analysis to ROS. - (3) If the PGRR requires an ERCOT project for implementation, at the same meeting, PLWG shall assign a recommended priority and rank for the associated project.
+PLWG may revise its PLWG Report after considering the information included in the Impact Analysis or additional comments received on the PLWG Report. - (2) Within three Business Days of PLWG consideration of the Impact Analysis and PLWG Report, ERCOT shall post the PLWG Report on the ERCOT website.
+If PLWG revises the PGRR Report, ERCOT shall update the Impact Analysis, if necessary, post the Impact Analysis on the ERCOT website, and distribute it to the committee (i.e. PLWG and/or ROS) considering the Impact Analysis.
+If a longer review period is required for ERCOT to update the Impact Analysis, ERCOT shall submit comments with a schedule for completion of the Impact Analysis. - (3) If the PGRR requires an ERCOT project for implementation, at the same meeting, PLWG shall assign a recommended priority and rank for the associated project.